sfeir-open-source/sfeir-school-terraform/steps/03a-first-infrastructure-deployment/README.md

 | network | default |
 | serial port (bonus) | true |

-Instance name should be prompted to user using variable (see variables.tf)
+Instance name should be prompted to user using variable (see variables.tf).
+Please use your name as instance name to avoid name clash with other participants.

 *Note : add `allow_stopping_for_update` attribute if you plan to update machine type using Terraform*